jmoletteire/MechaCar-Statistical-Analysis/README.md

 ![](./Resources/All-Lots.png)
 **p-value** - 0.06 <br>
 **Significance Level** - Low <br></br>
-Examining all three lots combined requires some context, which is why we examined them individually first.
-With a p-value of 0.06 and a mean of 1498.78, the result for all three lots barely clears our threshold of 0.05, and deviates from our hypothesis by only a hair.
-It is somewhat significant, but let's consider everything we just saw.
-Lots 1 and 2 are nearly perfect, with each sample mean falling right at the population mean.
-Lot 3 is a bit of an outlier, with its results being relatively unlikely under the null hypothesis, but still not strong evidence to reject it. <br></br>
+Examining a combination of all three lots requires context, which is why we examined them individually first.
+With a p-value of 0.06 and a mean of 1498.78, the result for all three lots barely clears our threshold of 0.05, and deviates from our hypothesis by just a hair.
+It is somewhat significant, but let's consider everything we have seen so far.
+Lots 1 and 2 are nearly perfect, with each sample mean approximately equal to the population mean.
+Lot 3 is a bit of an outlier, with its results relatively unlikely under the null hypothesis, but not strong enough evidence to reject it. <br></br>
-The third lot clearly drags down the mean in this test, and it's reflected in the results, and a low significance level sounds about right for something caused by such an isolated issue.
-There is hardly enough evidence to refute the null hypothesis, so we fail to reject it.
+The third lot clearly drags down the mean in this test, and it is reflected in the results, and a low significance level sounds about right for something caused by such an isolated issue.
+With hardly enough evidence to refute the null hypothesis, we fail to reject it.
 <br></br>

 **Conclusion** - Fail to reject the null hypothesis.